UKHomeOffice/adegnanCfTest-/README.md

 ## Questions

-Cloudfoundry is a PaaS system; it is unclear that we'd get any access to the infrastructure beyond what the APIs give us access to.
+CF is a PaaS system; it is unclear that we'd get any access to the infrastructure beyond what the APIs give us access to.

 ### Security

 We need to know whether our infrastructure is using shared resources and how this affects our security.
+Follow up questions may be needed depending on these answers.

-- What platform is cloudfoundry running on?
+- What platform is CF running on?
-- Is the cloudfoundry software shared between clients?
+- Is the CF software shared between clients?
+- Are the physical nodes shared?
+- Are the underlying virtual machines shared?
 - Is the compute platform shared?
-- Are the underlying virtual machines shared?
-- Are the physical nodes shared?
-- How does CF persist data?
 - Are any of the storage platforms shared?
 - Are any network components shared?
 - Where is our entry point to said network?